 What are the Benefits of Passive RFID Technology?

 While scanning barcode tags is done one at a time within a few inches of the tag, Passive RFID readers can read hundreds of tags per second with a read range of up to 8 feet.
-Therefore, converting to RFID can improve the time to inventory your assets by up to 30%.
+Therefore, converting to RFID can improve the time to inventory of your assets by up to 30%.

 RFID tagging, when done right, will save a significant amount of time and streamline your asset tracking.